The Origin and Evolution of Baby Carrots

 They are also sometimes harvested simply as the result of crop thinning, but are also grown to this size as a specialty crop.
 Certain cultivars of carrots have been bred to be used at the "baby" stage.
 One such cultivar is 'Amsterdam Forcing'.
 You will see them in the stores and are normally very expensive and displayed with some of the green showing to "prove" they are a "real" carrot.

-There is also a baby variety called Thumbelina, or Paris Market shaped like a golf ball.
+There are also commercial baby varieties often called Thumbelina, or Paris Market, when grown to maturity are shaped like a golf ball.

 There is nothing "wrong" with manufactured baby carrots.
 They are a food that humans have enjoyed for centuries, probably millennia, chock-full of goodness that we need to keep our bodies functioning.
 Mr Yurosek died in 2005.
 Read the full story here.

 It also helped lift the industry out of a rut.
 In 1987, the year after Yurosek's discovery, carrot consumption jumped by almost 30 percent, according to data from the USDA.

 Today, baby cut carrots dominate the carrot industry.
 The packaged orange snacks are now responsible for over 50% of all carrot sales.

 A 2007 report by the USDA detailed many ways in which baby carrots have morphed the entire carrot landscape in the United States.
 Baby carrot products have been the fastest growing segment of the carrot industry since the early 1990s and are among the most popular produce items in the supermarket aisle – more than potatoes and celery, according to the report.